fieldtrip/website/example/detect_the_muscle_activity_in_an_emg_channel_and_use_that_as_trial_definition.md

 ---
 title: Detect the muscle activity in an EMG channel and use that as trial definition
+category: example
-tags: [example, trialfun, emg, preprocessing]
+tags: [trialfun, emg, preprocessing]
 ---

 # Detect the muscle activity in an EMG channel and use that as trial definition